List of contributions

 This section has been created to mark the bicentenary of Berlioz’s birth in 2003.
 Berlioz was born in La Côte Saint-André in the Department of Isère, France, at 5.00pm (4.00pm GMT) on 11 December 1803.

 Our friend Leo Wong kindly accepted our invitation to design a count-down calendar, the image of which is located on the top-left of this page.
-The calendar went on counting the weeks, days, hours, minutes and seconds remaining from 1 January 2003 to 5.00pm, French time, on 11 December 2003; it then displayed the above message [Louis Hector Berlioz was born!].
+The calendar went on counting the weeks, days, hours, minutes and seconds remaining from 1 January 2003 to 5.00pm, French time, on 11 December 2003; it then displayed the message which may be seen above [Louis Hector Berlioz was born!].

 The section consists of two parts.
-Part I begins with a set of five mandalas created at our invitation by Leo Wong in 2001 as a homage to Berlioz on the occasion of his imminent bicentenary.
-They are followed by two articles by Berlioz himself: the very first music critique that he wrote at the age of 20, in the form of a letter to the journal Le Corsaire, and the second piece, entitled Euphonia, from Les Soirées de l’orchestre (25th evening), first published in 1852.
-These two pieces are then followed by Part II, which consists of the invited articles, listed below in alphabetical order of authors; they cover a wide range of issues related to Berlioz’s life and his professional development and career, from his initial encounters with music in his native La Côte Saint-André and his early sources of artistic inspiration, to his cultural and musical internationalist outlook, his literary works, his travels, and his legacy.
+Part I originally began with a set of five mandalas created at our invitation by Leo Wong in 2001 as a homage to Berlioz on the occasion of his imminent bicentenary.
+These mandalas were subsequently removed, as they were no longer compatible with the current software.
+They were followed by two articles by Berlioz himself, which have remained on the site: the very first music critique that he wrote at the age of 20, in the form of a letter to the journal Le Corsaire, and the second piece, entitled Euphonia, first published in the Revue et gazette musicale in 1844, then incorporated in Les Soirées de l’orchestre (25th evening), which was first published in 1852.
+These two pieces are then followed by Part II, which consists of the invited articles, listed below in alphabetical order of authors; they cover a wide range of issues related to Berlioz’s life and his professional development and career, from his initial encounters with music in his native La Côte Saint-André and his early sources of artistic inspiration, to his cultural and musical internationalist outlook, his literary works, his travels, and his legacy. — Please note that the list of Contributors below was originally written in 2003 and may be out of date in some respects.

 We would like to express our deep gratitude to our invited contributors for their generous and valuable contributions to this special bicentenary section.